 Tomlinscote School is committed to maintaining the confidentiality of information held within its systems about staff, students, finances and operations.
-The School updated it's Data Protection Policy in May 2018 to reflect the importance of providing privacy and security for our students, staff, and parents.
+The Prospect Trust updated it's Data Protection Policy in December 2021 to reflect the importance of providing privacy and security for our students, staff, and parents.

 Whilst we take all measures possible to ensure the protection of data, the School has put in place procedures to mitigate and reduce the impact of any data privacy issues.
 These are outlined below:

 The Trust takes information security very seriously and the Trust will use appropriate technical and organisational measures against unlawful or unauthorised processing of personal data and against the accidental loss of, or damage to, personal data.

 A data breach can be defined as the unintended loss of personal data relating to students, parents, staff or anyone connected to the school whose details are held on the school systems.
 Examples of possible breach scenarios are shown below:

 - Loss or theft of equipment on which data is stored

 - Human error, including accidental deletion